proegssilb/scrappy/README.md

 # scrappy
 A small, crappy text editor.
 Maybe it'll grow up to be a real boy.

-# License
-MIT.
-I'm trying to get a license file added.

 # Current features
 It can manipulate the clipboard, read and write files, and has an about screen.